OUR ADOPTABLE PETS:

 Our adoption applications can be found under our Adoption Center tab, as well as all of our current adoptable pets.
 Before applying to adopt, please review our Adoption Contract (click here for cats).

 All applications are reviewed in the order they are received and qualifications are based on best fit for each individual pet.
 Please thoroughly read the pet’s bio that you are interested in, and take note of any specific requirements listed to adopt, before applying to adopt.
-Our application now has a “save and continue later” feature.
+Our application now has a “save and continue later” feature if you need to gather more information.
+Some of the things you will need for the application are; names and phone numbers of any vets you have used, employment information, driver’s license numbers, photos of your yard, any trainers you may have used, and 2 personal references with phone numbers.
 Please take advantage of this feature to gather all of the content needed for the application.
 Our goal is to fit every pet to the perfect home to fit their needs and personality.

 Because we receive so many applications on a daily basis, our volunteers may not have the time to notify everyone who applied of the status of their application.
 We will be happy to provide an update to you if you email us and ask.
 Otherwise, one of our volunteers will contact you if you are selected for a meet with the adoptable pet.
 We will contact you before the next scheduled adoption event.
 Final approval is always made in person at your scheduled meet.
 If you have submitted an application to us, please be sure to check your email regularly, as well as your spam folder, for further communications from us.